kagnlp/Xolver/README.md

 To prepare LiveCodeBench with self-retrieval, [here](https://github.com/kagnlp/Xolver/blob/main/lcb/lcb.py#L305) should be empty

-To prepare LiveCodeBench with no retrieval, change [here](https://github.com/kagnlp/Xolver/blob/main/lcb/lcb.py#L376) to "None"
+To prepare LiveCodeBench with no retrieval, change [here](https://github.com/kagnlp/Xolver/blob/main/lcb/lcb.py#L376) to "None" followed by the above statement

 To generate and evaluated answer for LiveCodeBench problems through Xolver, run: